mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

   .append("title").text(function(d) { return d.key; });
 ```

-We start with a previously-created d3 object, a `<g>` container that we've created an assigned to `dateControlContainer`.
-This will hold all of the filter elements.
+We start with a previously-created d3 object, a `<g>` container that we've assigned to `dateControlContainer`.
+This will hold all of the filters.

-We select all SVG `<circle>` elements in the container (currently zero) and pass in an array of filter values, `dateControlData`, as our data source:
+We select all SVG `<circle>` elements in the container (currently zero) and pass in an array of JSON objects, `dateControlData`, as our data source:

 ```
 [